dataluscorp/browser/devtools/docs/contributor/frontend/telemetry.md

 #### Compile it

-You need to do a full Firefox build if you have edited either `Histograms.json` or `Events.yaml`, as they are processed at build time, and various checks will be run on them to guarantee they are valid.
+You need to do a full Datalus build if you have edited either `Histograms.json` or `Events.yaml`, as they are processed at build time, and various checks will be run on them to guarantee they are valid.

 ```bash
 ./mach build